Founding Fathers “WHO DO YOU SAY THAT I AM?” Part 1

 Destructive Revisionism

 Jack Hibbs maintains that the post-1925 historians were all revisionists who intentionally distorted the facts about the Founding Fathers.
 He even takes Wikipedia to task for allegedly having hackneyed fraudulent info on the Founding Fathers.
 If his accusation holds water, it means that Wikipedia’s articles on any other historical figure is equally fraudulent and untrue.
 Like Charles Thomson, as we shall see later, Jack Hibbs has vowed to keep his generation “undeceived” about the facts surrounding America’s Founding Fathers.
-As such, Jack Hibbs is not a deceiver but an undeceiver of the already deceived.
+As such, Jack Hibbs is not a deceiver but refuses to undeceive of the already deceived.
 Had he studied American history more honestly he would have learned that some of the Founding Fathers were Freemasons while all of them were infidels (non-Christians), as Bird Wilson observed nearly a century before 1925.
 And so, Jack Hibbs’ post 1925 revisionist argument is flushed down the toilet.

 Despite George Washington’s well-documented Masonic affiliations and Freemasonry’s inherent incompatibility with biblical Christianity, some Christians, among whom are Jack Hibbs and the websites “Christian Answers,” and “Baptist Bible Tribune,” ardently maintain that he was a Christian.